DISNEY DREAM AND FANTASY SECRET CABINS

 You will also find Disney Cruise Postcards and other stationery for you to use on the cruise or take home with you.

 To get over the problem of not enough outlets I bring this 6 Port USB Rapid Desktop Charging Station.
-Its
+It’s small and easy to pack but it will charge up to 6 devices.

 You will find an electronic safe located in the closet in the corridor.
 It is useful as it will hold important documents such as your passport and small valuables.
 Unfortunately, it will not hold a laptop.